demattosanthony/carNocar/README.md

 ## Training

 1. Put data collected into a Pytorch Dataset, with images of cars labeled with a 1 and open spaces labeled with a 0
+2. Split data in train and validation sets
-2. Resized all images to be of size 150x150
+3. Resized all images to be of size 150x150
-3. Created Pytorch Dataloader from Dataset of cars and open spaces
+4. Created Pytorch Dataloader from Dataset of cars and open spaces
    - Added open spaces dataset twice to Dataloader due to data inbalance
-4. Chose to use a resnet18 pretrained model to train the data, as well as the Adam optimizer with a learning rate of 0.001
+5. Chose to use a resnet18 pretrained model to train the data, as well as the Adam optimizer with a learning rate of 0.001
-5. Trained the model for 2 epochs
+6. Trained the model for 2 epochs
+7. Accuracy of 99% achieved on validation set